derrick-lau/weather-app/README.md

 ## An overview of program design and implementation.

 This project used MVC structure with FXML.
-Most of of business logic is in service classes and provided by Factory class in order to loose coupling, keep the code DRY, and improve maintainability.
+Most of of business logic is in the service package and provided by Factory class in order to loose coupling, keep the code DRY, and improve maintainability.